agimenezromero/PierceDisease-GlobalRisk-Predictions/README.md

 * Download temperature data

 In our work, temperature data was downloaded from [ERA5-Land dataset](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview) in GRIB format.
-The necessary data files to run the example are included in this repository.
+The necessary data files to run the example can be downloaded runing the `download_data.py` script (see [Run example](#run-example)).
+Take into account that the data to download is about 5GB and the process could take some minutes.

 * Compute MGDD and CDD factors

   Once data has been downloaded, the next step is to compute the climatic variables of interest, i.e. MGDD and CDD anual factors.
 We provide a julia script 'compute_climatic_variables' that is prepared to work with the provided example.
 The script loads a self-made library described in [this repository](https://github.com/agimenezromero/ERA5-Land-data-analysis) and computes the climatic variables from the data included in the repository.
-Nevertheless, we also provide the MGDD and CDD factors already computed for this example.
+Nevertheless, we also provide the MGDD and CDD factors already computed for this example (the corresponding files are automatically downloaded running the `download example` script).

 * Run simulation

-  In this example we provide the code to simulate one year of PD progression (as more years would involve upload much more data, which is indeed quite big, ~Gb).
+  In this example we provide the code to simulate only one year of PD progression (more years would require downloading more data files of about 5 GB per year).

   The code is as simple as this